osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

   - `recharge_soc`: The fraction of total battery capacity to which the robot should be charged.

-  - `max_delay`: Allowed seconds of delay of the current itinerary before it gets interrupted and replanned.
-Note: currently used in `easy_fleet_adapter.py`.

   - `task_capabilities`: The tasks that the robot can perform between `loop`, `delivery` and `clean`.

   - `finishing_request`: What the robot should do when it finishes its task, can be set to `park`, `charge` or `nothing`.